BlueWebber/css3d-cylinder/README.md

 - The Perspective Container holds the Items Container, and sets the CSS `perspective` property to give the Items Container depth, its element is given the ID `perspective-container`

-- The Items Container is what holds the cylinder's sides, the number of its children is automatically the number of the cylinder's sides, unless the `ignore` is applied to its child, in that case it won't be counted as a side and won't be transformed. its element is given the ID `items-container`
+- The Items Container is what holds the cylinder's faces, the number of its children is automatically the number of the cylinder's faces, unless the `ignore` is applied to its child, in that case it won't be counted as a face and won't be transformed. its element is given the ID `items-container`

   - The Items Container's Z-origin gets sets to the radius of the cylinder, that way, it'd rotate about its center point.